kobekyoko/node/README.md

 To watch the changes on the files constantly, I installed nodemon.

-To know the details about nodemon, read here.
+For more details about nodemon, read here.

 https://github.com/remy/nodemon